Lionel Messi vs Cristiano Ronaldo: Comparing their records in 2023

 “I’m not going to say that the league is a Premier League, that would be a lie.
 But it’s a very competitive league that I’m positively surprised by, a very balanced league and good teams.
 I am sure that in the coming years the league will be … the fourth, fifth or sixth most competitive league in the world.”

-The former Manchester United and Real Madrid forward has been in prolific goalscoring form since signing for Al Nassr, but the club look set to end the 2022-23 campaign trophyless.
-They suffered defeat to Al-Wehda in the semi-finals of the King Cup and currently find themselves three points behind Nuno Espirito Santo’s Al Ittihad in the league.
+The former Manchester United and Real Madrid forward has been in prolific goalscoring form since signing for Al Nassr, but the club failed to win any silverware last season.
+They suffered defeat to Al-Wehda in the semi-finals of the King Cup and ended up as runners-up behind Nuno Espirito Santo’s Al Ittihad in the league.

-But how do their stats compare in 2023 so far?
+But how do Messi and Ronaldo’s stats compare in 2023 so far?
 We’ve delved into their numbers for club and country and assessed how they stack up against one another.

 Lionel Messi